 You also have options on how you want to pay for your policy: You can purchase the policy in full, or pay a monthly premium.
 Interested?
 Ask your landlord if they offer security deposit insurance before you move-in.

 Rhino is considered renter-friendly security deposit insurance because it's modeled after a surety bond that levels the playing field between renters and property owners.
-Rhino’s security deposit insurance is referred to as a 1:1 replacement for the cash deposit.
+Rhino’s security deposit insurance is an alternative to the cash deposit that is more affordable for the renter, but protects the rental from damage and unpaid rent all the same.
 When you miss rent or cause damage to your home, you have to pay for it from the cash security deposit.
 With Rhino, you are still expected to pay for unpaid rent or damages, but you only pay what you owe, rather than giving your landlord a large cash deposit upfront.

 Coverage is no more than what the unit needs, and most policy prices are inexpensive, costing an average of $7-$15 per month.
 Most importantly, the property owner can’t charge renters directly and has to go through Rhino to make a claim about damage done or lost rent.
 If you feel a claim is unfair or inaccurate, you can appeal it.
 All in all, renters get more say in how they pay.